tito-arch/BABC-2/content/posts/the-great-etherum-merge.md

 ### _The tragedy of commons._

-In the future probably in 2050, bitcoin will hit the 21,000,000 mark.
+In the future probably by 2050, bitcoin will hit the 21,000,000 mark.
 This is a good and a bad thing, it will mean that there will be no bounties for creating new blocks and miners will only earn transaction fees.
 This could result in miners leaving the pool for other more profitable pools with time fewer miners will mine bitcoin thus decreasing the network difficulty which would leave bitcoin exposed to the [51% attack](https://en.bitcoinwiki.org/wiki/51%25_attack).

 ## Proof of Stake consensus algorithm.

+Ethereum switched to Proof of Stake there were some major reasons behind that but we'll get to that in a minute.

+Unlike Proof of Work